buttplugio/buttplug/spec/protocol-spec/enumeration.md

 ---
 ## Message Attributes for DeviceList and DeviceAdded

 **Description:** A collection of message attributes.
-This object is always the child of a Device Message type name within a [DeviceList](enumeration.md#devicelist) or [DeviceAdded](enumeration.md#deviceadded) message.
+This object is always an array element of a Device Message key/value pair within a [DeviceList](enumeration.md#devicelist) or [DeviceAdded](enumeration.md#deviceadded) message.
 Not all attributes are relevant for all Device Messages on all Devices; in these cases the attributes will not be included.

+**Introduced In Spec Version:** 1

+**Last Updated In Spec Version**: 3 (See [Deprecated Messages](deprecated.md) for older versions.)

 **Attributes:**

+* _FeatureDescriptor_
+  * Valid for Messages: ScalarCmd, RotateCmd, LinearCmd, SensorReadCmd
+  * Type: String
+  * Description: Text descriptor for a feature.
-* _FeatureCount_
+* _StepCount_
   * Valid for Messages: ScalarCmd, RotateCmd, LinearCmd
   * Type: unsigned int
-  * Description: Number of features the Device Message may address.
-This attribute is used to define the capabilities of generic device control messages.
-The meaning of "feature" is specific to the context of the message the attribute is attached to.
-For instance, the FeatureCount attribute of a VibrateCmd message will refer to the number of vibration motors that can be controlled on a device advertising the VibrateCmd message.
-* _StepCount_
-  * Valid for Messages: ScalarCmd, RotateCmd, LinearCmd
-  * Type: array of unsigned int
-  * Minimum value: 1
   * Description: For each feature, lists the number of discrete steps the feature can use.
-Returning to the VibrateCmd example from the above _FeatureCount_ specification, if a device had 2 motors, and each motor has 20 steps of vibration speeds from 0%-100% (this is exactly what the Lovense Edge is), the _StepCount_ attribute would be [20, 20].
-Having the array allows use to specify different amounts of steps for multiple vibrators on the device.
-* _StepRange_
-  * Valid for Messages: ScalarCmd, RotateCmd, LinearCmd
-  * Type: array of 2 unsigned ints
-  * Maximum Value: Value of _StepCount_ for feature
-  * Description: Value that can be set by users to denote minimum and maximum value ranges for a device scalar, rotation speed, linear position, etc...
-This value will only occur in User Configurations, and will not be used in base device definitions.
+This value can be used in calculating the 0.0-1.0 range required for ScalarCmd and other messages.
 * _ActuatorType_
   * Valid for Messages: ScalarCmd
-  * Type: array of strings
+  * Type: String
   * Description: Type of actuator this feature represents.
 * _SensorType_
-  * Valid for Messages: ScalarSensorReadCmd
+  * Valid for Messages: SensorReadCmd
-  * Type: array of strings
+  * Type: String
   * Description: Sensor types that can be read by Sensor.
-* _FeatureDescriptors_
+* _SensorRange_
-  * Valid for Messages: ScalarCmd, RotateCmd, LinearCmd, SensorReadCmd
+  * Valid for Messages: SensorReadCmd (but applies to values returned by SensorReading)
-  * Type: array of strings
+  * Type: array of arrays of 2 integers
-  * Description: Text descriptor for each actuator represented by the message.
+  * Description: Range of values a sensor can return.
+As sensors can possibly return multiple values in the same SensorReading message (i.e. an 3-axis accelerometer may return all 3 axes in one read), this is sent as an array of ranges.
+The length of this array will always match the number of readings that will be returned from a sensor, and can be used to find the reading count for a sensor.
 * _Endpoints_
   * Valid for Messages: RawReadCmd, RawWriteCmd, RawSubscribeCmd
   * Type: array of strings
-  * Description: Endpoints that can be used by Raw commands
+  * Description: Endpoints that can be used by Raw commands.

 ---
 ## DeviceRemoved

-**Description:** Sent by the server whenever a device is removed from
+**Description:** Sent by the server whenever a device is removed from the system.
-the system.
 Can happen at any time after identification.

 **Introduced In Spec Version:** 0